ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setViewingRestrictionsWindow*

-Sets the time interval during which viewing restrictions are applied.
-This function accepts a project-specific representation of the time interval (e.g., "ALWAYS") to define when content restrictions should be enforced, ensuring compliance with user or project requirements.
+Allows users to define a specific time window during which viewing restrictions are applied, ensuring content access aligns with personal or parental control preferences.
+This feature is useful for managing screen time or restricting access to certain content during designated periods.

 ### Related Functions
-[getViewingRestrictionsWindow](#getViewingRestrictionsWindow) : Retrieves the current time interval for viewing restrictions.
+[getViewingRestrictionsWindow](#getViewingRestrictionsWindow) : Retrieves the currently set time window for viewing restrictions.

 ### Events